pymultitudes/pymultitudes.github.io/_posts/2020-05-29-Five Pytorch functions you should know.md

-# Five Pytorch functions you should know
+# Five PyTorch functions you should know

 Here's the table of contents: